kayode0x/Xchange-currency-converter/README.md

 ------------

-# No longer maintained, had fun creating this.
+# Had fun creating this.
 For a kinda newer version, check [Apexwallet](https://github.com/apexwallet) ✌️